zs0b/zs0b.github.io/_posts/2024-01-31-Paranoid_BTLO.md

 ```

 According to the report, left to right will be `date, time, acct, host, term, path, success, event`
-> Wow maybe that's it I'm a newbie (.-.) , sorry if it's wrong hehe
+> Wow maybe that's it, i'm a newbie (.-.) , sorry if it's wrong hehe

 ![image](https://github.com/zs0b/zs0b.github.io/assets/118095276/d7a0f374-1579-4a09-9b33-c56acbfcde99)